Hi everyone, Joost here. I’m writing this post to address some problems that have been worrying me lately. Specifically, these problems:

 Beggars can’t be choosers.
 All help is welcome, and I certainly don’t want to turn down any volunteers.

 That being said, an overly vague call defuses the message.
 So I’ve listed/included a number of roles below to give you an idea of the kind of work that goes into FreeSewing.
 It’s not meant to be an exhaustive list, but merely a starting point for a discussion.

 You keep our backend in step with the latest frontend developments.
 Express is no stranger to you.
 Node JS is a good friend.
 Or maybe you’d like them to be.

 Maybe you’re unusually short or tall.
 Maybe you have a bit of a pot belly or very large breasts.
 Maybe you have a disability that requires fit adjustments.
-Whatever it is, you represent a minority of fitting issues, and are willing to act as an ambassador to make sure your needs or heard and understood.
+Whatever it is, you represent a minority fitting issue, and are willing to act as an ambassador to make sure your needs are heard and understood.

-You’re an extrovert extraordinaire, or at least good at faking it.
+You’re an extrovert extraordinaire, or you’re good at faking it.
 You enjoy chatting with all sorts of people, and networking is just you doing you.
 You’re like the jelly that molds a group of individuals into a cohesive community.